 Get your caffeine from natural sources and minimize consumption of soda and energy drinks.

-If you consume too much caffeine, sugar, or alcohol and decide to cut back, do this well before exam time.
+If you consume too much caffeine, sugar, or alcohol and decide to cut back, do it well before exam time.

-What to Eat the Day of Your Test
+What to Eat the Day of the Test